 put it in timeout identify precisely what the problem is.
 Google is your friend here.
 Almost any laptop problem can be Googled.
 Granted, it might be difficult to Google the problem if your problem doesn’t allow you to actually use your laptop.
 Thankfully most of us have smartphones or access to a public library that has computers you can use.

 If Google can’t help you then you can always check them out here or turn to a friend or relative that has a firm grasp on technology.
 A lot of businesses have IT departments that you could take your laptop to but if all else fails then you will probably have to take it to a repair shop or an IT professional and have it diagnosed.
 This alone could run you anywhere from $50 to $100 though some shops may waive the fee if you end up having them fix the problem.

 Do You Repair The Problem Or Replace The Laptop?

-Once you nail down the problem the next step is determining if your laptop is worth repairing or if you should just replace it altogether.
+Once you nail down the problem the next step is determining if your computer repairs are worth it or if you should just replace it altogether.
 In order to make that call, you need to ask yourself a few questions.
 What’s the cost of a new laptop?
 How old is your current laptop?
 How bad is the problem?
 Are you still under warranty?
 Can your warranty be extended?

 – How much are the repairs?
 A general rule of thumb is if the total repair costs equal more than one-third the cost of a new laptop then don’t repair.
 Consumer Reports say that if the repair cost is over half the cost of a new laptop then don’t repair.
 However, another way to look at it is to determine how different a new laptop would be compared to your current one.
 Does the new one you are looking to get have at least two important features that your current laptop does not?
 Is the new one lighter, have a better processor, better battery, more RAM, etc…?